coyotespike/coyotespike.github.io/_posts/2019-03-30-ReturnToVirtueEthics.md

 An expert is simply a person who's made all the mistakes possible to make in a limited domain; in the wide domain of moral action there will be few who have made or at least studied most of the mistakes possible.

-> "No one does not eat, but few can know the taste."

 Hence, and as the second part of a solution to a situational ethics, we have a sort of organic virtue ethics.

 This quasi-virtue ethics can't be codified, I think, into lists of virtues, perhaps lying in between the extremes and in the mean.
 It's a taste for a finely measured response to the complexities of a moral quandary.